Bacterial motility: Background

 Some of the smallest known motile systems are motor proteins, i.e., proteins and protein complexes present in cells that carry out a variety of physiological functions by transducing chemical energy into mechanical energy.
 These motor proteins are classified as myosins, kinesins, or dyneins.
 Myosin motors are responsible for muscle contractions and the transport of cargousing actin filaments as tracks.
 Dynein motors and kinesin motors, on the other hand, use microtubules to transport vesicles across the cell.
 The mechanism these protein motors use to convert chemical energy into movement depends on ATP hydrolysis, which leads to a conformation modification in the globular motor domain, leading to directed motion.

 Bacteria can be roughly divided into two fundamentally different groups, gram-positive and gram-negative bacteria, distinguished by the architecture of their cell envelope.
 In each case the cell envelope is a complex multi-layered structure that protects the cell from its environment.
 In gram-positive bacteria, the cytoplasmic membrane is only surrounded by a thick cell wall of peptidoglycan.
 By contrast, the envelope of gram-negative bacteria is more complex and consists (from inside to outside) of the cytoplasmic membrane, a thin layer of peptidoglycan, and an additional outer membrane, also called the lipopolysaccharide layer.
 Other bacterial cell surface structures range from disorganised slime layers to highly structured capsules.
 These are made from secreted slimy or sticky polysaccharides or proteins that provide protection for the cells and are in direct contact with the environment.
 They have other functions, including attachment to solid surfaces.
 Additionally, protein appendages can be present on the surface: fimbriae and pili can have different lengths and diameters and their functions include adhesion and twitching motility.

-Specifically, for microorganisms that live in aqueous environments, locomotion refers to swimming, and hence the world is full of different classes of swimming microorganisms, such as bacteria, spermatozoa, protozoa, and algae.
+Specifically, for microorganisms that live in aqueous environments, locomotion refers to swimming, and hence the world is full of different classes of swimming microorganisms, such as bacteria, protozoa, and algae.
 Bacteria move due to rotation of hair-like filaments called flagella, which are anchored to a protein motor complex on the bacteria cell wall.